 In a box bike, kids sit on a bench seat inside the cargo box, typically with a seatbelt.
 Many kids find this setup more comfortable than riding “astride” for long periods.
 You can easily fit a rain tent or sun shade over the entire seating area.

 The kids are enclosed inside the cargo box, which helps protect them in case of a fall or accident.

 Carrying a baby in an upright bike seat, as you do on a longtail, is not recommended until age 1.

-In a box bike, many families install mounts that will hold an infant bucket seat like a Maxi Cosi or Chicco Keyfit.
+In a box bike, many families install mounts that will hold a bucket-style infant car seat.
 There are no official US recommendations for this setup, but it's fully reclined and shock absorbing, much like putting the car seat in a stroller base.
 I personally started taking short rides with my baby at around six weeks old!
 Definitely not possible on a longtail.

 Dogs and other pets can also ride easily in the cargo box, with little in the way of special equipment.

 If the box bike style suits you, you’ll want to test ride both two-wheeled and three-wheeled models.
 They handle very differently, and riders do tend to have a strong preference for one or the other.